stephencweiss/stephencharlesweiss.com/content/blog/2019-09-15/compression-tar-vs-zip-vs-rar-vs-gz.md

 Gzip is one of the more popular methods for compression in the Unix ecosystem as the Zip protocol was hindered by copyright limitations early on.

 To create a gzip from the terminal, use the `tar` command.
-For example, to create gzip of a directory’s `.jpg` files:
+For example, to create gzip of a directory's `.jpg` files:

 ```shell
 $ tar -cvzf <name-of-tar>.tar.gz /path/to/directory/*.jpg